Mastercard/elevate-reference-app/README.md

 ## Overview  <a name="overview"></a>
 This is a reference application to demonstrate how Elevate Accelerator Proxy APIs can be used.
-To call these APIs, consumer key and .p12 file required from your project on Mastercard Developers.
+To call these APIs, a consumer key and .p12 file are required from your project on Mastercard Developers.

 ## Requirements  <a name="requirements"></a>